Phuket Property Management for Rental: Complete Guide for

 If self-managing: Use a local co-host (pay them 10-15% of revenue as a local operations manager).
 This gives you cost savings while maintaining someone on the ground.
 Phuket has a small but active community of experienced local co-hosts reachable through Facebook groups and local expat networks.

-Revenue Share Models: Understanding the Numbers
+What Should You Know About Revenue Share Models: Understanding the Numbers?

 Gross Revenue Split